Who Needs Renters Insurance?

 Your possessions are more valuable than you think

 You may not think you have many expensive possessions, but consider how much it would cost to replace a laptop, clothing, furniture, jewelry, stereo systems, sports gear, tablets and a mobile phone.
 Even the basics can add up to thousands of dollars you may not be able to spend immediately if you needed to replace items all at once due to theft or damage.
-According to Allstate estimates, the average renter’s belongings are worth $30,000.
+According to USAA estimates, the average renter’s belongings in a two-bedroom apartment are worth $20,000, while Allstate puts the value at $30,000.

 You can’t control the actions of others